JikaiJin/jikaiwebsite/content/publication/OperLearning/index.md

 # Summary.
 An optional shortened abstract.
 summary: We consider the problem of learning a linear operator between Sobolev RKHSs from noisy data.
 Different from its finite-dimensional counterpart where regularized least squares is optimal, we prove that estimators with a certain multilevel structure is necessary (and sufficient) to achieve optimality.

-tags: [Machine learning for Science, Non-parametric estimation]
+tags: [Machine learning for Science, Non-parametric Estimation]

 # Display this page in the Featured widget?
 featured: true